-All that you need to do to keep your information safe is to either use an LLC formation service or registered agent service.
-Either of these services will put their name and address on the registration form, so their information will show on the public record instead of yours.
+All you need to do to keep your information safe is use either an LLC formation service or a registered agent service.
+These services will put their name and address on the registration form, so their information will show on the public record instead of yours.

 The last major advantage you’ll enjoy when you form your Montana LLC is the tax advantages that benefit LLCs more than corporations.

-Not only do LLCs avoid “double taxation” they also get a discount on their taxes.
-In 2017, the Tax Cuts and Jobs Act instituted the Qualified Business Income Deduction (QBID) which is a tax benefit for LLCs.
-This allows a Montana LLC to enjoy up to a 20% tax benefit which isn’t available to other sorts of businesses.
+Not only do LLCs avoid double taxation, but they also get a discount on their taxes.
+In 2017, the Tax Cuts and Jobs Act instituted the Qualified Business Income Deduction (QBID), a tax benefit for LLCs.
+This allows a Montana LLC to enjoy up to a 20% tax benefit that isn’t available to other sorts of businesses.

-If you’re still happy with the idea that your business should be a Montana LLC now that you know what an LLC is and the benefits of LLCs, as opposed to other business structures, there are 5 steps you need to follow in order to form your Montana LLC.
+If you’re still happy with the idea that your business should be a Montana LLC now that you know what an LLC is and the benefits of LLCs, compelte the following five steps to form your Montana LLC.

-IMPORTANT NOTE: If you’ve never formed an LLC before or you want help to navigate through the red tape and forms associated with LLC formation, as well as a way to protect your privacy, then there are LLC formation services that exist to help with the complicated process.
+IMPORTANT NOTE: If you’ve never formed an LLC before or you want help navigating the red tape and forms associated with LLC formation, as well as a way to protect your privacy, then there are LLC formation services that exist to help with the complicated process.

 An LLC formation service will assist you with establishing your Montana LLC, and they do so for as little as $0 plus state filing fees.
 (But my top choice for the best LLC formation service, ZenBusiness, charges $49 plus the state filing fees.)

-If having someone to guide you through the LLC formation process and offer you the protection of your personal information sound appealing to you, check out my article about the best LLC service here.
+If having someone to guide you through the LLC formation process and offer you the protection of your personal information sounds appealing to you, check out my article about the best LLC service.